lucasfurno/docs_en/edge-orchestrator/index.md

 Azion Edge Orchestrator is an end-to-end encrypted orchestration service with cloud management and zero-touch provisioning, created for large-scale Edge networks.
 Manage and control resources on the edge in real time and orchestrate your services quickly and easily to meet your needs.

-## Getting to know it
+## Getting to know Edge Orchestrator

-- It allows you to manage and control Edge resources in real time, including:

-  - Provisioning, updating and managing Edge Applications, Edge Firewalls, Edge Functions, Digital Certificates, Edge Nodes, Edge Services and third party services via Marketplace.
+- It allows you to manage and control Edge resources in real time, including: provisioning, updating and managing Edge Applications, Edge Firewalls, Edge Functions, Digital Certificates, Edge Nodes, Edge Services and third party services via Marketplace.

 - It was designed to operate and run on different types of architecture: microprocessors, like x86 and ARM and different sizes of equipment, including Raspberry PI, network equipment such as switches and SD-WAN routers as well as corporate servers.